gxapplications/asterism-plugin-zwave/README.md

 I add devices when I buy them, so there is the list of devices I managed today:
 - Aeotec Z-Stick Gen5 (but other USB Z-wave keys should work to control your network...)
-- Fibaro Door Opening Sensor 2 (FGDW-002) for door sensor and temperature
+- Fibaro Door Opening Sensor 2 (FGDW-002) for door sensor, temperature and burglar alarms
 - Fibaro Wall Plug (FGWPE-102 ZW5) with full features support (on/off, color ring, advanced configuration)
 - Hank 4 buttons Wall controller (HKZW-SCN04) through central scene support: allowing 8 actions
 - Standard binary switches SHOULD work too (for on/off feature only) on most models.